mixpanel/docs/pages/docs/tracking/how-tos/api-credentials.md

 You can then use your token to track events to Mixpanel.
 See our guides for [Javascript](/docs/tracking/javascript-quickstart), [Server](/docs/tracking/server), and [Mobile](doc:mobile).

 Note: Project Token does not let you _read_ any data from your Mixpanel project.
 It only lets you track.
-This is intentional because your Project Token is public and shipped to client devices as part of your website's Javascript code.
+This is intentional because your Project Token is public and shipped to client devices as part of your website's Javascript code. or shared with 3rd parties, like CDPs.

 ## API Secret
-The API Secret is used to backfill historical events into your project via our Import API and to export data out of your project via our Export APIs.
+The API Secret is used to export data out of your project via our Export APIs.
+You can find it in the [Project Settings](https://mixpanel.com/settings/project) page under "Access Keys", right below Project Token.

 You should not share your API Secret, since it can be used to export data from your Mixpanel project.

-You can find it in the [Project Settings](https://mixpanel.com/settings/project) page under "Access Keys", right below Project Token.

 ## Service Accounts
 [Service Accounts](https://developer.mixpanel.com/reference/service-accounts) are a more advanced form of authentication that is used to grant temporary access to a subset of Mixpanel projects within your organization for certain APIs.

 Service Accounts are not necessary to send data to Mixpanel or export data out of Mixpanel.